-Photograph 75: Feature #74 includes several stands of White Spruce, Norway Spruce, Red Pine and White Pine, which are planted in several locations along the greens and along the property line in the northern part of Section #5.
+Photograph 75: Feature #74 includes several stands of White Spruce, Norway Spruce, Red Pine and White Pine, which are planted in several locations within the golf course and along the property line in the northern part of Section #5.
 Trees vary between approximately 20 cm and 60 cm dbh (June 2nd, 2018).